venda/datepicker/README.md

 * Use floating div for expanded view.
 * Configure CSS.
 * Either add new 'add' button, or close down expanded view when date is selected.
+* Add getter for selected date
+* Correct output of date to two digits

 ## <a name='animatedtour'>Animated Tour</a>